CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 	EXECUTION STEPS:
 	POSTCONDITIONS:

-ON A NEW PAGE, copy and paste the link to your GitHub repository issues page with the 3 open issues.
+ON A NEW PAGE, copy and paste the link to your GitHub repository issues page with the 3 closed issues.

 ## Submission